-34. Subsequent events
+32. Subsequent events

-- -During May 2022, the Board of Victoire Investment Cooperative approved investment in a fund investing into renewable energies through OTMT Brazil of EUR 20 million (US\$ 23 million), out of a total fund size of EUR 626 million (US\$ 712 million) - -On May 12, 2022, OTMT Brazil Holdings S.à r.l. changed its name to OIH Renewables S.à r.l. and increased its share capital by US\$ 23,111 thousands up to US\$ 23,131 thousands. - -During September 2022, OIH completed the tax inspection for the years from 2015 to 2020, A total of EGP 27 million (US\$ 1.7 million) were paid, which included the value of the corporate tax due for those years.
-Furthermore, according to the estimates of the tax advisor, it is expected that an amount of EGP 11.5 million (US\$ 0.7 million) will be paid as late payment penalties, accordingly the Group revered an amount of US\$ 15.6 million from provisions balance in 2020. - -During August 2022, Koryolink Company called for a capital increase by a value of Euro 20 million.
-The Korea Post and Telecommunications Corporation (KPTC) subscribed to capital increase with 100%.
-As a result, OIH'S shareholding was diluted from %75% to %60. - Based on a request from one of Koryolink's shareholders, the management of Koryolink decided during the month of August 2022 to grant both of its shareholders a non-interest-bearing loan, in accordance with the Democratic People's Republic of Korea (DPRK) local laws and rules, accordingly, Koryolink transferred about Euro 82 million (equivalent to US\$ 93)OIH in OIH bank account in the DPRK, as non-interest-bearing loan between the two parties. - During 2022, OIH started a lawsuit against the purchaser of the shares in Riza Capital.
-As a result, management considered that the credit risk of this financial receivable has increased compared to prior years.
-The Group reflected the risk increase in the ECL computation.
-While performing this assessment, management took into consideration a legal opinion obtained from the OIH's lawyers during 2022.
-This legal opinion states that the purchaser's assets serve as a guarantee against the outstanding receivable balance. - During the month of March 2023, the company sold the company's headquarters for the purpose of re-leasing to GB Auto Leasing Company for an amount of 157 million Egyptian pounds(equivalent to US\$5,1), where the developers agreed to lease the original owned for a period of 5 years starting from March 15, 2023 and ending on March 15, 2027 The original was leased with a total value of 257 million Egyptian pounds (equivalent to US\$8,3). - -During the month of April 2023, the Board of Directors unanimously approved two investment projects in (1) renewable energy (electric vehicles), and (2) trade platform to serve the commercial projects in Africa.
-The council approved the establishment of the necessary companies and approved the procedures for establishing an Egyptian company called "OTL for Trade and Logistics". - On 1st March 2023, Inca Re 2, Inca Re 11, Inca Re 13, Inca Re 17, and Inca Re 18 were merged into Inca Re 19 and therefore, they no longer exist. - -On 27 March 2023, OIH S.A.E. incorporated with Hamed El Ghoul the company O Trade & Logistics, whereas OIH S.A.E. holds 89% in the company.
-OIH S.A.E. invested EGP 84 thousand in this company. - -On 3 April 2023, OIH S.A.E. approved the investment in the Electrical Mobility Sector catering for the 2 and 3 wheelers Electrical vehicles and the establishment of a trading platform to mainly enhance intra- Africa trading and logistics services. - -On 3 August 2023, O-trade & Logistics incorporated a Kenyan subsidiary called O-Trade & Logistics Limited with a share capital of KES 4,000,000 (US\$ 32,627.36). - -On 28 September 2023, OIH (Egypt) Group finalized the sell process of TWA and adjusted the total price by US\$ 0.5 million (total sell value US\$ 35 million instead of US\$ 35.5 million).
-Thus, the loss from the sale of TWA will be adjusted according to the new value. - -During September 2023, OIH (Egypt) Group sold the investment property in Brazil.
-The sale proceeds amount to BRL 90 million (US\$ 16.5 million).
+- During the month of March 2023, the company sold the company's headquarters for the purpose of re-leasing to GB Auto Leasing Company for an amount of 157 million Egyptian pounds, where the developers agreed to lease the original owned for a period of 5 years starting from March 15, 2023, and ending on March 15, 2027 The original was leased with a total value of 257 million Egyptian pounds (US\$ 8.3 million), .

+-During the month of April 2023, the Board of Directors unanimously approved two investment projects in (1) renewable energy (electric vehicles), and (2) trade platform to serve the commercial projects in Africa.
+The council approved the establishment of the necessary companies and approved the procedures for establishing an Egyptian company called "OTL for Trade and Logistics".

+- On 1st March 2023, Inca Re 2, Inca Re 11, Inca Re 13, Inca Re 17, and Inca Re 18 were merged into Inca Re 19 and therefore, they no longer exist.

+-On 27 March 2023, OIH S.A.E. incorporated with Hamed El Ghoul the company O Trade & Logistics, whereas OIH S.A.E. holds 89% in the company.
+OIH S.A.E. invested EGP 84 thousand in this company. -On 3 April 2023, OIH S.A.E. approved the investment in the Electrical Mobility Sector catering for the 2 and 3 wheelers Electrical vehicles and the establishment of a trading platform to mainly enhance intra- Africa trading and logistics services.

+-On 3 August 2023, O-trade & Logistics incorporated a Kenyan subsidiary called O-Trade & Logistics Limited with a share capital of KES 4,000,000 (US\$ 32,627.36).

+-On 28 September 2023, OIH (Egypt) Group finalized the sell process of TWA and adjusted the total price by US 0.5 million (total sell value US 35 million instead of US 35.5 million).
+Thus, the loss from the sale of TWA will be adjusted according to the new value.

+-During September 2023, OIH (Egypt) Group sold the investment property in Brazil.
+The sale proceeds amount to BRL 87.5 million (US\$ 17,6 million).

 - On 2 October 2023, OIH (Egypt) Group incorporated Nubay FZO with a share capital of AED 500,000 (US\$ 135,595).
-OIH (Egypt) Group holds 285,000 shares (57%) in this entity that will operate in the field of investment in Nubay, Africa. - -On 17 November 2023, OIH renewable S.à r.l. incorporated BlueV Holding Limited in Abu Dhabi with a share capital of AED 1,000,000 (US\$ 271,190). - -In November 2023, the Board of Directors approved the sale of 62,924,478, the total number of treasury shares acquired during 2023. - -During March 2024, Orascom Investment Holding Company has made an early settlement for the sale and leaseback process for the 29th floor with an amount of approximately EGP 159 million (equivalent toUS\$5,1)., and several legal procedures are still in process.
+OIH (Egypt) Group holds 285,000 shares (57%) in this entity that will operate in the field of investment in Nubay, Africa.

+-On 17 November 2023, OIH renewable S.à r.l. incorporated BlueV Holding Limited in Abu Dhabi with a share capital of AED 1,000,000 (US\$ 271,190).

+-In November 2023, the Board of Directors approved the sale of 62,924,478, the total number of treasury shares acquired during 2023.

+-During March 2024, Orascom Investment Holding Company has made an early settlement for the sale and leaseback process for the 29th floor with an amount of approximately EGP 159 million (US\$ 3.4 million), and several legal procedures are still in process.

+-On November 18, 2024, the Company's Board of Directors, representing experienced non-executive members and independent members, approved the following:

+-Acquisition of Misr Entertainment Investments Co.
+M.L. ' In principle, following all legal and regulatory procedures and authorizing engineer/Akil Bashir to negotiate acquisition terms.

+-Appointment of an independent financial adviser to submit a study of the exchange at the fair price of shares/shares in possession in accordance with the procedures set out in article 44 of the Rules for the Entry and Deletion of Securities in the Egyptian Stock Exchange.

+-To appoint a legal adviser to prepare a study on acquisition companies that is not unaware.